Difference between revisions of "Helga Mubaiwa" - Pindula

 Helga Mubaiwa is the mother of Marry Mubaiwa (formerly Marry Chiwenga) who was the wife of the Vice President of Zimbabwe Constantino Chiwenga.

 Helga is also a politician and Zanu-PF member.
-In 2018, she lost in the Zanu PF primary elections in Seke constituency.[1]
+In 2018, she lost in the Zanu PF primary elections for Member of Parliament in the Seke constituency.[1]

 References